hsantos1985/hsantos1985/README.md

 - 👋 Hi, I’m @hsantos1985
 - 👀 I’m interested in learn everthing about phyton and data science.
 I'm just a rookie, but with time and good effort...excellence is possible!!
-- 🌱 I’m currently learning data science in a course at Digital House
-- 📫 You can reach me by my linkedin profile "Heitor Alves dos Santos" or by url "www.linkedin.com/in/heitor-alves-dos-santos-ba962266"

 <!---